wannabewayno/JupiterToys/README.md

 ```

 ### What does this do?
-This runs the JupiterToys action to run e2e tests everytime matching branches are pushed to main/master or a pull rquest is opened against main, master.
+This runs the custom JupiterToys Action to run the e2e tests defined in this repository everytime matching branches are pushed to main/master or a pull request is opened against main/master.
 You can configure github to block merging pull requests until tests finish running, and even block the pull request from being merged if you desire.
 Otherwise github will show the status of this test (pass/fail/running) in the pull requsest UI.

-An example can be seen

-### Environemnts
+### CI Environemnts
-It would be nice to test our Code before it goes to a hosted environment and on testing/staging builds before it reaches production.
+It would be nice to test our Code before it goes to a hosted environment and/or to test a hosted environment before it reaches production.
 The current test runner has the ability to do this with a simple environment variable.

 #### BASE_URL
 ```bash